 - The accident injured you, leaving you with damages that you must be compensated for.

 If we can prove these damages in your Uber or Lyft collision that occurred in Springfield, Ohio, then we will press forward to seek your financial recovery.

-Time Limits for Taking Legal Action in an Ohio Rideshare Accident
+Time Limits for Taking Legal Action in a Springfield, Ohio, Rideshare Accident

 If you decide to sue in your Springfield Uber or Lyft accident, be aware that you do not have unlimited time to do so.
 In Ohio, lawsuits are subject to statutes of limitations, and if you do not file within the prescribed time, you risk having your case dismissed.

-Per Ohio Revised Code § 2305.10, you generally have only two years to file a personal injury lawsuit.
+Per Ohio Revised Code Section 2305.10, you generally have only two years to file a personal injury lawsuit.
 This deadline begins counting down from the date of your accident.

-According to Ohio Revised Code § 2125.02, you have the same amount of time—two years—to file a wrongful death lawsuit to recover damages after your loved one’s passing.
+According to Ohio Revised Code Section 2125.02, you have the same amount of time – two years – to file a wrongful death lawsuit to recover damages after your loved one’s passing.